I’ve Got Prediabetes. Now What?

 |Prediabetes||5.7-6.4 %||5.5-6.9 mmol/L100-125 mg/dL||7.8-11.1 mmol/L140-199 mg/dL|

 You Have Prediabetes, Now What?

-Well, we already know that prediabetes is a state you are in before you get diabetes, but after your diagnosis, you have a lot of control over the factors that can keep it from progressing to Type 2 diabetes.
-One of the keys is assessing your environment, eating habits, and exercise habits.
+Well, we already know that prediabetes is a state you are in before you get diabetes, but after your diagnosis, you have a lot of control over the factors that can keep it from progressing to type 2 diabetes.
+One of the keys is assessing your environment, eating habits and exercise habits.
 The National Diabetes Prevention Program focuses on the latter two.
-By maintaining a healthy diet low in processed foods and consisting mostly of fruits, vegetables, lean meats and seafood, legumes, and more, along with daily exercise up to 150 minutes per week, you can prevent or delay the onset of Type 2 diabetes and return your glucose levels back to normal.
+By maintaining a healthy diet low in processed foods and consisting mostly of fruits, vegetables, lean meats and seafood, legumes and more, along with daily exercise up to 150 minutes per week, you can prevent or delay the onset of type 2 diabetes and return your blood glucose levels back to normal.

-However, if you are still diagnosed with Type 2 diabetes, you can still use those same behaviors to maintain healthy glucose levels and live a full, healthy life with diabetes.
-There is no shame in living with Type 2 diabetes or prediabetes.
+However, if you are still diagnosed with type 2 diabetes, you can still use those same behaviors to maintain healthy blood glucose levels and live a full, healthy life with diabetes.
+There is no shame in living with type 2 diabetes or prediabetes.